raunitpatel/new_sentiment_analysis/README.md

 ## Project Workflow

 1. **Data Collection**
-   - Fetching news articles using NewsAPI.
+   - Utilizes NewsAPI to fetch recent news articles.
-   - Scraping additional content from relevant websites.
+   - Scrapes additional content from relevant websites for enriched dataset.

 2. **Data Processing**
-   - Parsing and cleaning data retrieved from NewsAPI and web scraping.
+   - Parses and cleans data retrieved from NewsAPI and web scraping.
+  - Normalizes text, removes HTML tags, and prepares data for sentiment analysis.

 3. **Sentiment Analysis**
-   - Applying RoBERTa model to analyze sentiment of news articles.
+   - Applies RoBERTa model for sentiment analysis of news articles.
+  - Classifies sentiment into categories such as positive, negative, or neutral.

 4. **Presentation**
-   - Displaying news articles along with sentiment analysis results on the Django web interface.
+   - Displays news articles along with sentiment analysis results.
+  - Implemented using Django web framework for a user-friendly interface.